 Touareg Blue Turban ( Called Cheich or Tagelmoust )

-Malhfa is a traditional dress for Sahrawi Women in the kingdom of Morocco.
-You can find it from the foothills of the Moroccan Atlas to the shores of Senegal.
+Malhfa is a traditional Moroccan Tuareg Woman dress living in the south of the kingdom of Morocco and you can find it from the foothills of the Moroccan Atlas to the shores of Senegal.